 The most significant feature of the vegetation is the extensive continuous stand of Polytrichum strictum on the northern slopes of the island (Map 3).
-The stand is approximately 140 m wide, extends from an elevation of approximately 25 m up to 70 m, and covers over 0.5 ha (Bonner and Smith, 1985).
-Use of satellite remote sensing techniques (Normalised Difference Vegetation Index) showed the total area of green vegetationwithin the ASPA to be 0.036 km2 (c.
+Together with Chorisodontium aciphyllum, a dense moss turf community (or moss bank) has formed that is approximately 140 m wide, extends from an elevation of approximately 25 m up to 70 m, and covers over 0.5 ha (Bonner and Smith, 1985).
+Use of satellite remote sensing techniques (Normalised Difference Vegetation Index) showed the total area of green vegetation within the ASPA to be 0.036 km2 (c.
 16.5% of the ASPA area).
 Growth is lush and the permanently frozen peat in places reaches two metres deep.
 The surface of the hard compact moss is stepped, which is thought to be a result of slumping of the active layer on the steep slope.
-Extensive erosion of the moss banks is evident in places, but this appears to be a consequence of the peat bank reaching a maximum sustainable depth on the steep slope and is not due to fur seal damage, as observed in banks in more northerly ASPAs (e.g. ASPA No. 113).
+Extensive erosion of the moss banks is evident in places, but this appears to be a consequence of the peat bank reaching a maximum sustainable depth on the steep slope and is not due to fur seal damage, as observed in banks in more northerly ASPAs (e.g., ASPA No. 113).
 Chorisodontium aciphyllum is abundant at the edges of the bank and around the periphery of small gullies in the bank, where there is some shelter and moisture available from drifted snow.
-Both these tall turf-forming mosses are usually intimately intermixed in such communities further north in the maritime Antarctic; however, in the Grandidier Channel region the more xeric P. strictum often occurs alone.
+Both C. aciphyllum and P. strictum are tall turf-forming mosses that are usually intimately intermixed in such communities further north in the maritime Antarctic; however, in the Grandidier Channel region the more xeric P. strictum often occurs alone.
 C. aciphyllum is close to its southernmost limit on Green Island (Smith, 1996).
-Amongst the C. aciphyllum, Pohlia nutans is frequent, together with the liverworts Barbilophozia hatcheri and Cephaloziella varians.
+Amongst the C. aciphyllum, other mosses, such as Pohlia nutans and Sanionia georgicouncinata, are frequent, together with the liverworts Barbilophozia hatcheri, Cephaloziella varians and Lophozia excisa.
+The rare moss, Lophozia cfr. groenlandica (Nees) Macoun, has also been identified recently.

 Epiphytic lichens are not abundant on the live Polytrichum and Chorisodontium, but Sphaerophorus globosus is frequent in the more exposed north-western area.
 Several species of Cladonia are widespread on the moss banks.
 The white encrusting epiphyte Ochrolechia frigida is present but not abundant here; black crustose species occur on moribund moss.